Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: The twisted Drinfeld double of a Hopf algebra

 \subsection{Representation theoretic interpretation}

 We now give a more familiar description of the representation categories of the above twisted Drinfeld doubles.
-Since this is not essential for this paper, we just briefly recall the objects involved and refer to \cite{Turaev:homotopy}, \cite{GNN:centers}, \cite{TV:graded-center} for more details.
-In what follows, $G$ denotes a group (not necessarily finite) with neutral element $1$.
+Since this is not essential for this paper, we just briefly recall the objects involved.
+We refer to \cite{Turaev:homotopy} for definitions of braided $G$-crossed categories and \cite{GNN:centers} for relative Drinfeld centers.
+In what follows, $G$ denotes a group (not necessarily finite) with neutral element $1$ and $\Rep(A)$ denotes the category of finite dimensional representations of a $\kk$-algebra $A$.

 \wCC{\CC} \wot{\ot} \DD{\mathcal{D}} \ZZ{\mathcal{Z}} \ZZDCt{\ZZ_{\DD}(\CC)} \ZZDC{\ZZ_{\DD}(\CC)} \ZZCCt{\ZZ_{\DD}(\CC)} \ZZa{\ZZ_{\a}} \ZZb{\ZZ_{\b}} \wtc{c} \Zot{\ot} \ZZCC{\ZZ_{\DD}(\CC)}